aws/aws-toolkit-azure-devops/Docs/getting-started.rst

 * Access key ID
 * Secret access key

-Use this connection name to refer to these credentials when configuring AWS tasks.
+The connection name is used to refer to these credentials when you are configuring tasks that access AWS in your build and release definitions.

 For more information, see `About Access Keys <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html?icmpid=docs_iam_console>`_.